Luna Leopold: words of water wisdom

 – Luna Leopold

 The health of a community’s water really is an excellent measure of a community’s success.
 But it also makes us a bit sad.
-It’s currently Leopold’s childrens’ lifetime.
+It’s currently Leopold’s kids’ lifetime.
 If he were still with us, would he say that we’ve done enough to make water sacrosanct?
+In many cultures, water is regarded as a sacred gift, a blessing that sustains life and deserves our gratitude and respect.
+But, sadly, our modern world often treats it as merely a commodity.

+Luna Leopold gained valuable experience in various scientific roles before becoming chief hydrologist.
 Born in 1915 to biologist and conservationist Aldo Leopold, Luna followed in his father’s footsteps, devoting his life to studying ecology, hydrology, and nature.
-As the first chief hydrologist for the USGS, Luna lived and breathed the outdoors while helping to develop the field of fluvial geomorphology, always working to understand how rivers were shaped by the landscape.
+As the first chief hydrologist for the USGS, Luna was the lead author of several influential works and a leader in his field.
+He spent over two decades working in hydrology at the USGS.
+Luna also developed key concepts and techniques in the field of fluvial geomorphology, always working to understand how rivers were shaped by the landscape.

-Shaped by water – and his father’s reputation
+Shaped by water resources – and his father’s reputation

 One of Aldo’s most popular essays, Thinking Like a Mountain tackles this issue deftly through metaphor to show how cattle farmers who remove wolves from the landscape can’t foresee the unexpected and deleterious effects that their removal will have on the entire ecosystem.